Moving Box Labels Are Key to a Smooth Move

 It is important to label your boxes with which rooms they are allocated to, but it is also a good idea to write down what each box contains inside.
 This will make it easier for unpacking as you can see what items are in which box, so you can prioritise your unpack accordingly.

 Another good system to use for packing is the numbering system.
-This involves putting numbers on 3 sides of the box and having a master inventory list where the contents of each box will be written down in detail.
-Having a master inventory list makes it neat and concise with having everything written down in one location but it is important not to lose this list.
-Take multiple photocopies or consider writing the list in your phone so you know you will never lose it.
+This involves putting large numbers on 3 sides of the box and having a master inventory list where the contents of each box will be written down in more detail.
+The numbers are then easier to see and faster to read.
+And having a master inventory list also makes it neat and concise with having everything written down in one location.
+But don’t lose the list: take multiple photocopies or consider writing the list in your phone so you know you won’t lose it.

 It is important to label which boxes have fragile and breakable items inside them so you and your removalists know which boxes to be extra careful with.
-Use fragile tape and clearly mark the boxes with ‘fragile’ and ‘handle with care’ so everyone handling the boxes is aware of what it contains.
+Use fragile tape and clearly label the boxes with ‘fragile’ and ‘handle with care’ so anyone handling your boxes is aware of what it contains.